Home

 These names were the names of particular animals and humans.

-A good example is; the Babylonians noticed that the rainy time of year took place when the Sun was in a specific constellation.
+A good example is; the Babylonian astrologists noticed that the rainy time of year took place when the Sun was in a specific constellation.

 This constellation was then named, Aquarius the water bearer.